Miami Beach hotels on Collins Avenue in South Beach

 You should pack this for a trip to Florida suitcase

-By the way: Many of the hotels in Miami Beach on Collins Avenue have direct access to the ocean.
-If you don't want to swim in the pool, you just have to go through the gate at the end of the pool area and you are right on the sandy beach and the Atlantic Ocean.
+By the way: Many of the hotels in Miami Beach on Collins Avenue have direct access to the sea.
+If you don't want to swim in the pool, you just need to go through the gate at the end of the pool area and you are directly on the sandy beach and the Atlantic Ocean.
 What more do you need for a beach vacation in Miami Beach?

-Source: On-site research supported by the Greater Miami Convention & Visitors Bureau
+Source: On-site research assisted by the Greater Miami Convention & Visitors Bureau.
+However, our opinion remains our own.